9540anisha/Segmentation/README.md

 Dataset:

 To train and test the models the Anatomical Tracings of Lesions after Stroke (ATLAS) dataset was used.
 This is a publicly available dataset with a total of 955 T1-weighted MRIs (Magnetic Resonance Imaging) with manually segmented diverse lesions and metadata of patient brains.
-A subset of this data was used containing …